 In year one you take Understanding Law, Public Law, Law of Contract and Foundations of Tort.

 In year two you will take Land Law, Law of the European Union and Criminal Law.
 Students will also take one or two optional law modules.

 In year three you will take Law of Trusts and up to six optional modules.

 If selected to transfer to one of the four-year degrees, you will spend your third year at a partner law school in another country.
 This may be in Europe, the USA, Australia, Canada, New Zealand, Singapore or Hong Kong.
 You will return to Nottingham for your fourth year to complete your degree by studying those subjects normally taken in year three.

 You will spend your third year studying American law at the University of Texas at Austin or the University of Connecticut in the United States.
 Three scholarships, sponsored by leading solicitors' firms, are available on a competitive basis for those students studying at the University of Texas.

 Law with Australian Law

-You will spend your third year studying at the University of Melbourne, the University of New South Wales, the University of Queensland, the University of Sydney or the University of Western Australia.
+You will spend your third year studying at the Australian National University in Canberra, the University of New South Wales in Sydney, the University of Queensland in Brisbane, the University of Sydney or the University of Western Australia in Perth.
 One scholarship, sponsored by a leading solicitors' firm, is available on a competitive basis.

 Law with Canadian Law

-You will spend your third year studying at the University of Western Ontario or the University of British Columbia.
+You will spend your third year studying at the University of British Columbia in Vancouver, or the University of Western Ontario in London, Ontario.